 First, who are we?
-The New Horizons Message Project began with about eighty people recruited worldwide to a Board of Advisors by Project Director Jon Lomberg, who came up with the idea in the summer of 2013.
-I’ll have more to say about Jon in future entries, but for now, what you need to know is that he is an Emmy Award-winning internationally renowned astronomical artist.
+The One Earth: New Horizons Message Project currently consists of about eighty people recruited worldwide to a Board of Advisors by Project Director Jon Lomberg, who came up with the idea last summer.
+I’ll have more to say about Jon in future entries, but for now, what you need to know is that he is an Emmy Award-winning, internationally renowned astronomical artist.
 He became famous for his many collaborations with Carl Sagan, including the original Cosmos series and the creation of the iconic Voyager Interstellar Record.
 He served as Design Director for the Record, and originally conceived the New Horizons Message as a sort of Voyager Record 2.0.
 The world is much changed since the 1977 launch of the two Voyager spacecraft – now leaving the solar system behind as they enter interstellar space – and Jon thought it was time for a twenty-first century message.

 But for the New Horizons Message, Jon has opened up the process to include us all.
-The Message will be created by everyone who submits a picture or song or idea, and everyone who votes on those submissions.
+The Message will be created by everyone who submits a picture, a musical idea, or something we haven’t thought of yet, and by everyone who votes on those submissions.
 Given that our online petition urging NASA to send the Message attracted more than 10,000 signatures from 140-plus countries, we expect global participation in the creation of the Message.
 There should be thousands, if not millions, of people out there who will be eager to get involved.
 What sort of twenty-first century “selfie” of the Earth they will craft is anyone’s guess; it’s going to be fascinating to find out.

-The Message Project is now part of the actual New Horizons Missions, so “we” are also the many men and women at the Applied Physics Laboratory of Johns Hopkins University, and elsewhere, who are actually making this thing happen.
+The Message Project is now part of the actual New Horizons Mission, so “we” are also the many men and women at the Applied Physics Laboratory of Johns Hopkins University, and elsewhere, who are actually making this thing happen.
 The Mission’s Principal Investigator, Dr. Alan Stern, came onboard almost as soon as Jon proposed the project to him.
 With Alan’s strategic support, we eventually persuaded NASA to give the idea serious consideration.
-NASA did, and expressed its support for the project in late January, 2014, barely five months after Jon came up with the idea.
+NASA did, and provisionally approved the project in late January, 2014, barely five months after Jon came up with the idea.

 Jon drafted me to be on his Message executive committee before I even knew he had one.
 It has been, as we used to say, a trip –a chance to be involved in something worthwhile and meaningful, one more time.
 This project has been the biggest and most welcome surprise of my life.